Founder, President and CEO

-IEM Founder, President, and CEO, Madhu Beriwal, has over three decades of experience in disaster and emergency management, homeland security, national defense, and the use of information technology to resolve complex protection issues.
+IEM Founder, President, and CEO, Madhu Beriwal, has over three and a half decades of experience in disaster and emergency management, homeland security, national defense, and the use of information technology to resolve complex protection issues.

 Beriwal founded IEM in 1985 as a company dedicated to developing solutions for the most complex challenges in emergency management, homeland security, and defense.
-Today, IEM is the largest woman-owned homeland security and emergency management firm in the U.S., relied on by those charged with ensuring the safety, security, and resiliency of citizens, soldiers, communities, regions, states, infrastructure, and nations.
-IEM’s customers include federal agencies like the Department of Homeland Security and the Department of Defense; state and local emergency management organizations in all 50 U.S. states, the District of Columbia, and three U.S. territories; critical infrastructure including nuclear power plants, chemical plants, hospitals, mass transit agencies, and ports.
+Today, IEM is the largest minority- and woman-owned homeland security and emergency management firm in the United States, and is relied on by those charged with ensuring the safety, security, and resiliency of citizens, soldiers, communities, regions, states, infrastructure, and nations.
+IEM’s customers include federal agencies like the Department of Homeland Security and the Department of Defense; emergency management organizations in all 50 U.S. states, the District of Columbia, and three U.S. territories; critical infrastructure including nuclear power plants, chemical plants, hospitals, mass transit agencies, and ports.
 IEM’s international work includes projects in the Middle East, India, Russia, Turkey, the Ukraine, Korea, Taiwan, Haiti, and Kuwait.

 Beriwal was also the corporate architect of “Hurricane Pam,” an innovative scenario-based exercise that drove catastrophic hurricane planning for 13 parishes and more than 300 participants in Southeastern Louisiana.
 In 2006, she was invited to testify before the Senate Homeland Security and Governmental Affairs Committee on the importance and relevance of “Hurricane Pam.”
 In their 2006 report on Hurricane Katrina, the U.S. Senate referred to “Hurricane Pam” as “a unique planning endeavor that resulted in functional plans that were … actually put to use in real-life situations before, during, and after Hurricane Katrina.”

-Today, under Beriwal’s leadership, IEM is leading the largest disaster housing recovery program in the United States.
-In Louisiana, IEM is managing $1.3 billion in federal funds, serving tens of thousands of survivors affected by the Great Floods of 2016.
+Today, under Beriwal’s leadership, IEM is leading the largest disaster housing recovery programs in the United States.
+In Louisiana, IEM managed $1.3 billion in federal funds, serving tens of thousands of survivors affected by the Great Floods of 2016.
 As part of this effort, IEM has delivered federal funds for survivors faster than any other rebuilding program of this type and magnitude.

 Beriwal oversaw the design of IEM’s innovative approach to managing the state of New York’s $1 billion post-Hurricane Sandy disaster recovery housing program.
 After witnessing the challenges of Louisiana’s recovery program after Hurricane Katrina, IEM created a unique outcome-focused process designed to speed up historically slow recovery programs.
 This process allowed IEM to reduce program administration costs for the state of New York by 33%, while moving homeowners through the program four times faster than the previous contractor and with 30% fewer resources.
 IEM distributed $100 million to homeowners for the repair and reconstruction of their homes in just 60 days.
 Beriwal is also applying this outcome-based approach to managing the completion of New Jersey’s post-Sandy Homeowners Rebuilding Programs, helping over 2,000 families achieve a full recovery.